-Applicants are encouraged to discuss their proposal with a planning officer at a pre-lodgment meeting before submitting a DA.
+Applicants are encouraged to discuss your proposal with a planning officer at a pre-lodgment meeting before submitting a DA.

-The City’s officers will advise on what information is needed, and explain the assessment process.
-30-minute appointments are available Tuesday's and Thursday's between 10am - 12noon, and 1.30pm - 3pm.
+The City’s officers can advise what information is needed, and explain the assessment process.
+30-minute appointments are available Monday through Friday between 10:00am - 3:00pm.

 Appointments are required; walk-in and same day appointments are not available.